vobst/BPFVol3/docs/bpf_listprogs.md

 The understood command line parameters are:
 - `--id`: list of space-separated IDs to filter the output
-- `--dump-xlated`: write the bytecode representation of the program to a text file
+- `--dump-xlated`: write the bytecode representation of the program(s) to a text file
-- `--dump-jited`: write the machine code representation of the program to a text file
+- `--dump-jited`: write the machine code representation of the program(s) to a text file

 ## Technical Documentation
 On load, each BPF object is assigned an ID, which is unique per object